USA Study Visa Immigration

 During the first year of studies, students cannot accept off-campus employment.
 Students cannot work more than 20 hours per week.
 During holidays and breaks, the student may work up to 40 hours per week.
 The student can work for a commercial firm that provides services to the college, such as a bookstore or cafeteria.

-There are two fees associated with for F1 student visa for the USA
+There are two fees associated with an F1 USA study visa from Pakistan and all over the world

 • SEVIS fee which is at present at $200